jparrieta/primer/README.md

 # primer
 A repository to run Python notebooks online, no interpreter or IDE required.
+It includes an empty repository: empty.ipynb
+If also includes a full_primer that introduces data types, data structures, logic statements (for, if, while), and function use and definition.

 # run online [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jparrieta/primer/master)
 You can run this code directly by opening the following binder in your browser or clicking the button above.